riverscuomo/spotkin_server/README.md

 For example, I have a playlist called ["Rivers Radio"](https://open.spotify.com/playlist/1HaQfSGjNzIsiC5qOsCUcW?si=861bc59c458b4b0a) that is updated by Spotnik every day.

 I developed this script because I didn't like fiddling with the Spotify app all the time.
 I just wanted a great selection of music in one playlist every day.
-I've been it using it every day for a few years.
+I've been using it every day for a few years.
 It's run automatically at 2am by a Windows Task Scheduler job.
 It works best when you draw from many playlists, especially:

 - dynamic playlists like "New Music Friday" or "Today's Top Hits" because they frequently change
 - large curated playlists like Rolling Stone's "fivehundredalbums"